Lombardy: Sport

 Milan is also home to Italy's oldest American football team: Rhinos Milano, who have won five Italian Super Bowls.
 The team plays at the Velodromo Vigorelli, with a capacity of 8,000.
 Another American football team that uses the same venue is the Seamen Milano, who will join the professional European League of Football in 2023.
 Bergamo Lions have won Italian Super Bowls more than any other team 12 times.
 They won the Eurobowl in 2000, 2001 and 2002, while losing to the Vienna Vikings in the finals of 2004 and 2005 Eurobowl.
 Legnano Frogs were European Football League champions in 1989 (with two participations in the Eurobowl final) and won six Italian Football League titles (with 11 participations in the Italian Super Bowl).

-Milan will host the 2026 Winter Olympics alongside Cortina d'Ampezzo.
+Milan hosted the Winter Olympics and Paralympics for the first time in 2026, alongside Cortina d'Ampezzo of the Veneto region.
 The Giro d'Italia, a famous annual bicycle race, usually ends in Milan.
 Amatori Rugby Milano, the most decorated rugby team in Italy, was founded in Milan in 1927.
 Alpine skiing is also important for the region; the FIS Alpine Ski World Cup holds an annual race in Bormio.
 The Monza Circuit, located near Milan, hosts the Formula One Italian Grand Prix.
 The circuit is located inside the Royal Villa of Monza park.
 It is one of the world's oldest car racing circuits.
 The capacity for the Formula One races is currently over 113,000.
 It has hosted a Formula One race nearly every year since the first year of competition, with the exception of 1980.
-Milan will host the Winter Olympic and Paralympic games for the first time in 2026, together with Cortina d'Ampezzo.